mrkeathley/DHRoll20Scripts/README.md

 - target: An optional field that is used to calculate range bonuses.
 Otherwise, the range can be passed using the range argument.
 - weapon: The name of a weapon in the dh_weapon_db.js file.
 This pulls the stats for the weapon for the attack.
 - additional_damage: Quick modifier to add an extra damage line in the output card and append to damage rolls.
+- eye_of_vengeance: True if a fate is being used for the Eye of Vengeance talent.
 - weaponreplace: This is followed with the desired key on the weapon to replace, a '|' character, and then the replacement.
 Multiple changes can be handled with the ';' character.
   - Example: `--weaponreplace|name|The Spark` -- This would replace the name field with a custom name for the weapon.
   - Example2: `--weaponreplace|penetration|6` -- This would replace the penetration of the weapon with 6.